gx1org/vuejs_x_autz/README.md

-# VueJS x Kunber
+# VueJS x Autz.org

-This is just an example of Kunber implementation with VueJS+ExpressJS Framework.
+This is just an example of Autz.org implementation with VueJS+ExpressJS Framework.

 ## How to run